michael545/options-pricing/blackscholes.md

 The price calculated in this imaginary world is the same as in the real world because it's based on the no-arbitrage condition of the hedged portfolio, not on anyone's risk appetite.

-### **3\.
-Deconstructing the Formula**
+### **3\. the Formula (Intuition)**

-The famous Black-Scholes formula for a call option can be thought of as the net result of what you expect to receive versus what you expect to pay, all adjusted for probability and time.
+The formula for a call option can be thought of as the net result of what you expect to receive versus what you expect to pay, all adjusted for probability and time.

 **Formula:** C = S₀ \* N(d₁) - K \* e⁻ʳᵀ \* N(d₂)